bioperl/bioperl.github.io/howtos/Short-read_assemblies_with_BWA.md

 Running separate bwa components
 -------------------------------

 A second mode for [Bio::Tools::Run::BWA](https://metacpan.org/pod/Bio::Tools::Run::BWA) allows direct access to `bwa` commands.
-To run a command, construct a run factory, specifying the desired command using the `-command` argument in the factory constructor, along with options specific to that command (see [Specifying Options](#specifying-options):
+To run a command, construct a run factory, specifying the desired command using the `-command` argument in the factory constructor, along with options specific to that command (see [Specifying Options](#specifying-options)):

 ```perl
 $bwa = Bio::Tools::Run::BWA->new( -command => 'view' );